browserengineering/book/book/invalidation.md

-Skipping unneeded `layout` methods should provide a bit speed bump, with small edits now taking less than a millisecond to update layout and editing now much smoother.[^not-perfect-yet]
+Skipping unneeded `layout` methods should provide a bit speed bump, with small edits now taking less than a millisecond to update layout and editing now much smoother.[^other-phases]

-[^not-perfect-yet]: Unfortunately, other parts of the browser might
+[^other-phases]: It might still be pretty laggy on large pages due to
-    still be quite slow, especially rasterization, so your browser might not be hitting 60 frames per second, depending on what exercises you've done.
+    the composite-raster-draw cycle being fairly slow, depending on which exericses you implemented in [Chapter 13](animations.md).

 ::: {.further}
 `ProtectedField` is similar to the [observer